 A day earlier, Ravi apologized for spying on his roommate, Tyler Clementi, with a webcam.

 “I accept responsibility for and regret my thoughtless, insensitive, immature, stupid and childish choices that I made on September 19, 2010, and September 21, 2010,” Ravi said in a statement Wednesday.

 Clementi, 18, killed himself by jumping off New York’s George Washington Bridge into the Hudson River after learning Ravi had secretly recorded his intimate encounter with another man.

-Ravi's court appearance Wednesday formalized his decision to head to jail, waiving his right not to serve jail time twice for the same crime, as prosecutors appeal his sentence.
+His court appearance Wednesday formalized his decision to head to jail Thursday, waiving his right not to serve jail time twice for the same crime, as prosecutors appeal his sentence.

-New Jersey prosecutors argue that Ravi's crimes warranted more than a 30-day jail term and called Superior Judge Glenn Berman's sentence "insufficient under the sentencing laws of this state."
+New Jersey prosecutors argue that the former student’s crimes warranted more than a 30-day jail term and called Superior Judge Glenn Berman’s sentence “insufficient under the sentencing laws of this state.”

 Berman defended the jail sentence Wednesday, CNN affiliate WABC reported.